-For full details, please see our documentation for how to Protect your Account with Voice Dialing Geographic Permissions.
+For further details, please see our documentation for how to Protect your Account with Voice Dialing Geographic Permissions.

-Twilio has segmented phone numbers for each of the countries we can reach into two buckets: One group of numbers with low fraud risk, and another group that has higher risk for fraud.
-Customers have access to the low risk number ranges right out of the box, they only need to enable calls to the country in the Console Voice Geographic Permissions page.
+Twilio has segmented phone numbers for each of the countries we can reach into two buckets - one group of numbers with low fraud risk and another group that has higher risk.
+All Twilio accounts have access to the low risk number ranges right out of the box.
+You only need to enable calls to the country in the Console Voice Geographic Permissions page.
 High risk number ranges are enabled in the same way, but require upgraded accounts to access.

 How can I tell if my calls are being blocked by Geo Permissions?

 Outbound calls that are blocked by Geo Permissions will be flagged by one of the following notifications depending on the call type:

 - 21215: Programmable Voice API Calls

 You may also encounter calls which are blocked by Twilio's block list which is separate from the geo permissions.
 These numbers are often blocked because of a high-risk of fraud or due to regulatory reasons.
 Calls blocked by the Twilio block list cannot be enabled with geo permissions and will be presented with one of the following error codes:

 - 21216: Programmable Voice API Calls

 Numbers failing with one of the error codes above can only be fixed by the Twilio Support Team.
 If you have a legitimate need to call a number, please reach out to our Support team with an explanation of your use case.

 Access your console and make sure you have Voice in your menu .
 If it is not there, please go to explore product and Pin it to your menu.